Sorry! There are no remaining departures for "London to Edinburgh Family Adventure" (EEFL), but here are some similar trips.

 We return to London for the evening.

-Crossing London today, we make our journey northwards from Kings Cross, where, after stopping to see platform 9 and three quarters, and trying to escape to Hogwarts, we board our train.
+Crossing London today, we make our journey northwards from Kings Cross Station, where, after stopping to see platform 9 ¾, and trying to escape to Hogwarts, we board our train.
 It's a ride of about 4 hours to get to Alnmouth, our next stop in Northumberland.
 Once we arrive in the north, we are greeted by rolling countryside and quaint villages.
-The afternoon we spend at the beach, eating ice cream on the sand, or if you are brave enough, taking a dip in the North Sea.
+The afternoon we spend at the beach, eating ice cream, or if you are brave enough, taking a dip in the North Sea.

 This morning our adventure takes us to Alnwick Castle, used for the filming of Hogwarts in the first two Harry Potter films.
 This sprawling castle immediately brings to mind images of wizards and magic.
 In the grounds here you have the opportunity to try some broomstick training, starting your training in wizardry.

 In the afternoon we make our short train journey onwards to Edinburgh.